ZhaoweiTan/CS131-Project-Sample-Grading-Script/README.md

     ```shell
     python3 client_basic.py
     ```
+* If your program runs correctly, your are expected to see only "True" in the output, without any "False".
+* Ignore all those output messages, such as "nohup" and "kill" related.
 * This script has been tested on both mac and linux; not tested on Windows

 ## Resource and Acknowledgement